AYCHQuiz/WebQuiz/README.md

 about: Put a custom about text here.
 You may use any HTML.
 ```

-Now you can add any question files.
+Now you can add question files.

 Each question file must end in `.yml`.
 They can be directly placed in your directory or in any sub-directory that does
 not start with a dot (e.g. `.cache`).
+See the [spec](https://github.com/tum-rt/web-quiz/tree/master/spec) for further details.

-A question file is written in YAML and look like this:
+A question file is written in YAML and it looks like this:

 ```yaml
 uid: put_a_unique_identifier_string_here